Clunes, Victoria: Pre-colonial

+Pastoral and gold rush

+In March 1850, a party of four, including Cameron and his friend William Campbell MLA, found traces of gold on his station.
+The discovery initially was kept secret as it was feared that announcing it would be detrimental to the Clunes run.

+In April 1851, German physicist George Hermann Bruhn arrived at Clunes while on a journey to examine the Colony of Victoria's mineral resources and was shown specimens of gold by Cameron.
+Bruhn spread the discovery across Australia and sent specimens to the Gold Discovery Committee on 30 June.
+After confirming the area was auriferous, James Esmond—who had been informed by Bruhn—and his co-worker James Pugh enlisted the help of sawyers Burns and Kelly; they obtained gold in quartz rocks near Clunes on 29 June.
+The Geelong Advertiser announced these findings on 7 July and the precise location of Esmond's discovery on 22 July.

+William Campbell's announcement in Melbourne and Davies news item triggered the gold rush in Victoria.
+The township was established a few years later and subsequent gold mining predominantly driven by the Port Phillip and Colonial Mining Company which was mining the site of the discovery saw the town's population rising to well over 6,000 residents in the late 1880s.

 Clunes post office opened as early as 1 October 1857 and in 1874 Clunes was connected to the Victorian railway network.
 Clunes station was opened in the same year.

 In 1873 mine employers attempted to introduce Saturday afternoon and Sunday shifts.
 The miners refused to sign the new terms outlined in their contract renewals and went on a strike that lasted 3 months.
 Some days into the action the miners organised the Clunes Miners' Association and what were to become known as the Clunes riots, successfully resisting the use of Chinese labour from Creswick as strikebreakers.

 From the 1850s through to 1893, when gold mining eventually came to an end, Clunes was an important gold production location in Victoria.
-Surrounded by grassland, meadows and pastures, the town has preserved many of its elegant historic buildings until today and is recognised as one of the architecturally most-intact gold towns in Victoria.
+Surrounded by grassland, meadows and pastures, the town has preserved many of its elegant historic buildings and is recognised as one of the architecturally most-intact gold towns in Victoria.

 Twentieth century

 The Clunes Magistrates' Court closed on 1 January 1983.

-The original Mad Max was partly filmed there.